Isa2008/image-carousel/README.md

 This site is a plain image carousel made with Vanilla JavaScript, CSS, HTML.

-Images move continuesly one after the other.
+Images move continuesly one after another.
 Dots show the current image sequence.
 By clicking on a dot the certain image slides in.
 Rebuild and have fun!

 ### Demo